Person—government funding identifier, Department of Veterans' Affairs file number AAXXNNNN[A]

 |Guide for use:|

 1st character is the state code (an alphanumeric character) - N, V, Q, W, S or T for the appropriate state/territory.
 Australian Capital Territory is included in New South Wales (N) and Northern Territory with South Australia (S).

 Next 7 characters are the file number, made up of:

-The 9th character is the segment link.
-For dependents of veterans, the 9th character is always an alphabetic character.
-The alphabetic code is generated in the order by which the cards are issued.
+9th character is the segment link (an alphanumeric character) which represent members related to the veteran.
+The alphanumeric code is generated in the order that cards are issued.
 For example A, B, C, D etc.

 Data element attributes